 So many Duggars, so little time!
-While it’s hard to keep up with the entire Counting On clan and their significant others, Derick Dillard is one that fans just can’t ignore.
-Married to Jill Duggar, the 28-year-old has become one of the most polarizing characters on TLC’s hit show.
+While it's hard to keep up with the entire Counting On clan and their significant others, Derick Dillard is one that fans just can't ignore.
+Married to Jill Duggar, the 28-year-old has become one of the most polarizing member of the family.

-However, we only get a small glimpse of Derick’s life on reality TV — and there is so much more to the devout Christian than meets the eye.
+However, we only get a small glimpse of Derick's life on social media ever since he was fired from the show — and there is so much more to the devout Christian than meets the eye.
 Here, In Touch has rounded up everything you need to know about Derick.
+You're welcome!

 His father passed away when he was younger.